khushalbhardwaj-0111/helloWorldElectron/README.md

 -   Create an **index.js**, **index.html** file.

--   In the index.js wirte the following code
+-   In the index.js write the following code
 <!-- prettier-ignore-start -->

 ```